apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-ai.md

 - Sequence Diagram
   ![gradio-config](/docs/images/kg-uml.png)

-1. Initialize: Initialize the LLMs instance, get the LLM model, and then create a task instance `KgBuilder` for graph construction. `KgBuilder` defines multiple operators, and users can freely combine them according to their needs. (tip: `print_result()` can print the result of each step in the console, without affecting the overall execution logic)
+1. Initialize: Initialize the LLMs instance, get the LLM, and then create a task instance `KgBuilder` for graph construction. `KgBuilder` defines multiple operators, and users can freely combine them according to their needs. (tip: `print_result()` can print the result of each step in the console, without affecting the overall execution logic)

 ```python
 llm = LLMs().get_llm()